Basalt VIO Tuning & Configs

 Three more important parameters:

-• vio_min_triangulation_dist this should be set just slightly smaller than the baseline of the cameras.
+vio_obs_std_devthe lower the standard deviation, the higher weight the back end will trust the optical flow results (hence less trust on imu prior).
+Typical value: 0.1 - 0.5vio_obs_huber_threshto bound the optical flow loss, huber loss is used.
+The higher the value, the more weights is put on the optical results overall.
+Typical value 5.0 - 1.0vio_min_triangulation_distthis should be set just slightly smaller than the baseline of the cameras.
 This avoid triangulation of two frames that are physically too close in space.
 (Too close gives more error)